 Experimenting with each of these elements is critical to creating your unique voice.

-If you want to learn to play stunning riffs, just follow the tips he mentions in the videos.
+If you want to learn to play stunning riffs, just follow the tips he mentions in the video lessons.
 They’re straightforward, easy to apply, and yet incredibly effective.

 In the course, Tom demonstrates multiple approaches to writing riffs you can take yourself.